SaschaWillems/ModernVkTriangle/README.md

 Vulkan supports [dedicated pipeline types](https://docs.vulkan.org/refpages/latest/refpages/source/VkPipelineBindPoint.html) for graphics, compute, raytracing.
 Setting up one of these depends on that type.
 We only do graphics (aka [rasterization](https://en.wikipedia.org/wiki/Rasterisation)) so we'll be creating a graphics pipeline.

 First we create a pipeline layout.
-This defines the interface between the pipeline and our shader.
+This defines the interface between the pipeline and our shaders.
 Pipeline layouts are separate objects as you can mix and match them for use with other pipelines:

 ```cpp
 VkPushConstantRange pushConstantRange{